The magical mark of 50-0 reached by Floyd Mayweather during his fantastic career is in further jeopardy of being completely out of sight.

 “We learned that Wanheng was frustrated by inactivity due to the pandemic and was considering retirement.
 Then he talked to his people.
 He decided to continue boxing.

-“When you have a fighter like him, with a remarkable record, it is very exciting.
-He really is an excellent fighter.
-The best in his division.
+“When you have a fighter like him, with a remarkable record, it is fascinating.
+He is an excellent fighter.
+He was the best in his division.

 “People in the US will be very interested in seeing him fight.”

 That interest Gomez speaks of is obviously more down to Mayweather than anything else.